• Skip to primary navigation

 The Extent of Zone 2 when using UK bathroom electrical safety zones

-Window recesses that extend into the area zone 1 occupies is also considered as zone 2.
+Window recesses that extend into the area zone 1 occupies are also considered as zone 2.

 Electrical Devices That you are Allowed in Bathrooms and Where

-Now that we understand where the electrical zones are in a bathroom we can now see what restrictions there are on devices that are allowed to be in those zones.
+Now that we understand where the electrical zones are in a bathroom we can now see what restrictions there are on devices that are allowed to exist in those zones.

 The following table describes the types of devices that are allowed in each zone:

-* Outside the zones there is no IP stipulated in the regulations and in the zones if the device is likely to be exposed to water jets it should be IPX5, which being a bathroom it probably will, say when cleaning.
+* Outside the zones there is no IP stipulated in the regulations and when a device exists inside a given zone, if it is likely to be exposed to water jets it should conform to at least IPX5 specifications, which being a bathroom it probably will for example when being cleaned.

 ** Sockets are allowed in bathrooms, but they must be at least 3m horizontally from the boundary of zone 1.